 The program is delivered by academics and clinicians from the University and outside organisations.
 The wide-ranging experience and knowledge of teaching staff ensures an up-to-date coverage of topics and issues related to clinical epidemiology and evidence-based medicine.
-The tutorials and small group sessions provide the opportunity for discussion of issues and problems and a critical review of the literature.
+The tutorials, online discussion forums and small group sessions provide the opportunity for discussion of issues and problems, and a critical review of the literature.

 The units of study are offered in several ways, including online, blended and traditional face-to-face formats (as either weekly sessions or all-day workshops).
 All students are required to complete at least some units of study online and it is now also possible to complete all our degrees by distance learning.

-Assessment for the 'Epidemiological Methods', 'Introductory Biostatistics' and 'Controlled Trials' units of study is by a mid semester assignment and written examination at the end of semester.
-All other units of study are assessed by oral presentation and/or written assignment.
+Assessment for some units such as 'Introductory Biostatistics' includes an end of semester written examination whereas other units are assessed by an oral presentation and/or written assignment.

 Phone: +61 2 9351 5994